Homeschooling in Vermont: Requirements, Costs, and How to Start

 Is testing required for homeschoolers in Vermont?

-Yes.
-Vermont requires standardized testing or assessments for homeschooled students.
+No. Vermont does not require standardized testing or assessments for homeschooled students.

 What subjects are required for homeschooling in Vermont?

-Vermont requires instruction in: Other, Fine Arts, Other, History, Language Arts, Math, Other, Other, Science, Writing.
+Vermont requires instruction in: Citizenship, Fine Arts, Health, History, Language Arts, Math, Physical Education, Reading, Science, Writing.

 What ages are covered by compulsory education in Vermont?